What is a Business Process? Definition, Types, and Key Benefits

 With the aid of technological solutions like automation, business processes no longer have to be performed manually.
 Automation has allowed for a reduction in errors, an increase in speed, and an easier way to manage and measure business processes.

-Why is Business Process Important?
+Why are Business Processes Important?

 Although it may at first seem cumbersome to delineate and organize business processes, it ends up being in the best interest of everyone involved (from business owners to customers and those in between).